 Architectural upgrades provided parents and newborns with a more welcoming environment, offering more privacy and comfort.
 The redesign involved the repainting of room and common areas, replacing blinds with shades, replacing flooring and wall protection, and changing laminated countertops with castings.

-With a 43% increase in activity, the Outpatient Surgical Clinic was targeted as part of the major redevelopment projects that the BMP Foundation and BMP Hospital management needed to undertake.
+With a 43% increase in activity, the Outpatient Surgical Clinic was identified as a priority within the major redevelopment redevelopment projects selected by the BMP Foundation and BMP Hospital.

-As a first step, space was created for pre- and post-surgery consultations.
-This was followed by the development of specific rooms for minor and endoscopic procedures such as colonoscopies, colposcopies, and gastroscopies.
+As a first step, a dedicated space was created for pre- and post-surgery consultations.
+This was followed by the development of specialized rooms for minor and endoscopic procedures such as colonoscopies, colposcopies, and gastroscopies.

 These exams are now performed in the Outpatient Clinic’s premises, which increases the capacity of the Operating Room and thus reduce the waiting time for surgeries under general anesthesia.
 This project was completed in 2017 and required a $1 million investment.